zhiyu1998/rrorange-and-friends-weekly/README-en.md

 - 🌓 Provides light and dark mode switching function to adapt to different reading environments.

-- 🌍 Supports bilingual interface in Chinese and English for the convenience of users of different languages.

 - 📡 Offers RSS subscription feature, supporting updates in both Chinese and English content.

 - 💬 Integrates Giscus comment system for user communication and feedback.